microsoft/healthfutures-evagg/README.md

 ## Questions and todos
 - Consider specifying injected dependencies in config files?
 Seems like a PITA, but will ultimately be much more flexible.
 - Consider writing script for literature library localization?
 Likely only necessary if we don't see ourselves moving directly to PMC API requests.
+- TODO: Linting env, vscode dependencies, and readme
-- TODO: Linting setup and actually doing the linting
+- TODO: Actually doing the linting
 - TODO: VSCode Interactive dependencies and setup
+- TODO: pytest env dependencies
+- TODO: implement basic tests
-- TODO: data science dependencies
+- TODO: data science env dependencies
-- TODO: notebook for processing the current literature spreadsheet.
+- TODO: notebook for processing the current literature spreadsheet
-- TODO: dataset organization
+- TODO: dataset organization, and readme